 At the Prison Policy Initiative, Rachel provided research support on the prison phone industry, the ongoing nationwide trend of local jail expansion, and the expansion of voting access for eligible voters in jails.
 She is a Ph.D student in Human Geography at the CUNY Graduate Center.

-Avi Cummings is a writer living in New York City.
-He joined the Prison Policy Initiative as a research intern in 2009.
-Among other projects, he co-authored a report on prison gerrymandering in Maryland, leading to that state being the first in the nation to enact a law requiring that incarcerated people be counted at home for redistricting purposes.
-He also researched the impacts of incarceration on families and communities.
-A former staff and collective member of the Sylvia Rivera Law Project, Avi currently works at the Barnard Center for Research on Women and is a member of Jewish Voices for Peace.
+Olivia Cummings joined the Prison Policy Initiative as a research intern in 2009.
+Among other projects, she co-authored a report on prison gerrymandering in Maryland, leading to that state being the first in the nation to enact a law requiring that incarcerated people be counted at home for redistricting purposes.
+She also researched the impacts of incarceration on families and communities.
+Olivia is the Director of Communications at the Barnard Center for Research on Women and Managing Editor of the Scholar and Feminist Online.
+She is a member of Jewish Voice for Peace.

 As part of our 2007 Alternative Spring Break program, JooHye DellaRocco calculated how the prison miscount harms democracy in rural Tennessee, co-authoring Phantom Constituents in Tennessee's Boards of County Commissioners.
 She graduated in 2007 with a Master of Arts degree in Criminal Justice from the State University of New York at Albany.